SeanCheatham/chainless/README.md

 ## Quick Start
 1. `docker volume create chainless_data`
    - Creates a persistent location for saving block and function data
-1. `docker run -d --name chainless --restart=always -p 42069:42069 -v chainless_data:/app --privileged seancheatham/chainless:latest --ethereum-rpc-address $ETHEREUM_RPC_ADDRESS --bitcoin-rpc-address $BITCOIN_RPC_ADDRESS`
+1. `docker run -d --name chainless --restart=always -p 42069:42069 -v chainless_data:/app --privileged seancheatham/chainless:latest --ethereum-rpc-address $ETHEREUM_RPC_ADDRESS --bitcoin-rpc-address $BITCOIN_RPC_ADDRESS --apparatus-rpc-address $APPARATUS_RPC_ADDRESS`
-   - Substitute your own ethereum and bitcoin node addresses.
+   - Substitute your own ethereum, bitcoin, and/or apparatus node addresses.
      - If you don't have one and don't mind centralization, you can use a service like [GetBlock](https://getblock.io/)
      - If you don't have one and need guaranteed chain integrity, you need to install and run your own nodes.
      - At least one chain must be configured.